 Do your neighbours' borders burgeon with colour, and their containers drip with flowers while yours look brown and crispy?

-The fact is that some flowers are easier to grow than others - but your neighbour probably knows that already!
-Read our list of top 10 easy to grow garden plants and discover the secret to a hassle-free summer garden.
+The fact is that some garden plants are easier to grow than others - but your neighbour probably knows that already!
+Read our list of top 10 easy to grow garden plants and discover the secret to a hassle-free, flower-filled summer garden.

 Read on to find out more about the easiest flower plants to grow from seed, or scroll down to see the full infographic at the bottom of the page.

 Always a favourite with kids - they'll definitely be impressed with Sunflower ‘Mongolian Giant’ growing up to 14 feet tall!
 Just sow the seeds straight into the ground in a sunny, sheltered spot and watch them grow and grow and grow!
 Be sure to provide the stems with supports to grow the tallest sunflowers around.